UCAS Adjustment

 How did Adjustment work?

-Registration for Adjustment took place through the UCAS Track system.
+Registration for Adjustment took place through the online UCAS application system.

 Afterwards, you then had 5 days (including weekends) to use it, starting from when your conditional firm (CF) offer changes to unconditional firm (UF), or on A level results day – whichever came later.